Family friendly camp in the remote western section of Hwange National Park

 Robins campsite offers shared ablution facilities, with hot and cold water showers.
 It is secured with electric fencing, and so makes for comfortable camping for the whole family.
 Campers also enjoy full access to all the facilities that Robins camp has to offer, including the pool, bar, restaurant and a scenic viewing point to relax and take in the flora and fauna.
 Most campsites have their own dedicated 220V power supply.

 Robins Camp offers full board rates which include accommodation and meals only, as well as full board plus activities.
-This is for the chalet accommodation.
+The prices are lower than any of the other high end safari lodges in the area.
 The activities offered are game drives, guided walking safaris and birding.

 • Located in northwest Hwange 2 hours from Victoria Falls